-In addition to the above we can also offer a full-day version of the tour, which adds a visit to the Royal Opera House – a beautiful gleaming white structure built in 2011 – and the National Museum.
-The latter gives a overarching picture of the country as a whole, an ideal activity for a start of the trip to give you a backdrop for your upcoming adventures.
+In addition to the above, we can also offer a full-day version of the tour, which adds an external visit to the Royal Opera House (tours of the opera house subject to availability) – a beautiful gleaming white structure built in 2011 – and the National Museum.
+The latter gives an overarching picture of the country as a whole, an ideal activity for the start of your trip to give you a backdrop for your upcoming adventures.
 The exhibitions jump all the way back to the first human settlements in Oman some two million years ago up to the story of the country today – so it’s quite a thorough overview!